KoreAustralian/SRUS-HJK-Games/docs/assessment-tasks.md

 Why did the test fail (note: if it doesn't fail, it means there is something you have already done before you were asked to - you need to figure out what that is!)?

-> beacuse there was not a comparison method for '>'.
+> It doesn't fail, beacuse there was a comparison method.

 Add the necessary code to the Player class to ensure that the `test_sort_players` test passes.